 So what is all this about anyway?

 Truthfully, I don’t want to try to offer a simple summary of my reasons or intentions for this website and my writing.
 However, I can tell you a few things that I hope for below.

 I hope that I can hold on tightly to all my most excellent and treasured memories and still live in the moment.

 For today and in the future, I want to avoid repeating past mistakes.

-I hope to discover insight into some of the diseases that have affected my life and the lives of others.
+I hope to discover insight into some of the diseases, physical complications and losses that have affected my life and the lives of others.

 If possible, I would like to try to use some of my life’s painful moments in a way that might be positive or helpful to someone else.